RakhithJK/Handbrake-wiki/OpenPGP.md

 First download the signature file (`.sig`) that matches your HandBrake download.
 Signatures are available on the [Releases](https://github.com/HandBrake/HandBrake/releases) page.

-Verify using your terminal application to run the command `gpg --verify signature-file || gpg2 --verify signature-file`, replacing "signature-file" with the path to the appropriate `.sig` file.
+Verify using your terminal application to run the command `gpg2 --verify signature-file || gpg --verify signature-file`, replacing "signature-file" with the path to the appropriate `.sig` file.

 If the downloaded file is valid, GPG will report `gpg: Good signature from "HandBrake Team <developers@handbrake.fr>"`.